HarrisonWillus/clocker/README.md

 - Use the globe icon to select different time zones
 - Use the palette icon to access theme options

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript
-- Font Awesome for icons
-- The Color API for dynamic background colors

 ## Browser Support

 Works in all modern browsers including: